15,16-dihydrobiliverdin:ferredoxin oxidoreductase

-The two substrates of this enzyme are 15,16-dihydrobiliverdin and oxidized ferredoxin, whereas its two products are biliverdin IXalpha and reduced ferredoxin.
+The two substrates of this enzyme are biliverdin and reduced ferredoxin.
+Its products are 15,16-dihydrobiliverdin and oxidized ferredoxin.

 Classification

 15,16-dihydrobiliverdin:ferredoxin oxidoreductase belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is 15,16-dihydrobiliverdin:ferredoxin oxidoreductase.
 This enzyme is also called PebA.
 This enzyme participates in porphyrin and chlorophyll metabolism.